-In Cairns, there are more younger workers (15 to 44 years) than older workers (45 year and over) in the Public Administration and Safety local worker population.
+In Cairns, there are more younger workers (15 to 44 years) than older workers (45 year and over) working in Public Administration and Safety.

 The Age Structure of an industry's local workers is a key component to understanding the role and function of that industry in Cairns.
 It is an indicator of the age of the industry and how long it has been established in the area, as well as the possible challenges in expanding that industry in the future.

 For example an area with young local workers may be more mobile and likely to change jobs/industries in the future while an industry with an older local workers may face succession planning issues and challenges in attracting new staff.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work

 |Local workers age structure|

 |Cairns Regional Council - Public Administration and Safety||2016||2011||Change|